 Both quality assurance and quality control in a construction project are aimed at ensuring quality of the final product - the building.
-Even though they are often used interchangeably and listed together as QA/QC in construction consulting companies’ service offerings, Quality Assurance and Quality Control are fundamentally different practices.
+Even though they are critical parts of a construction project's quality management program, professionals often use the two terms interchangeably or listed together as QA/QC in construction consulting companies’ service offerings.

 Quality Assurance (QA) is a set of planned and systematic activities which are laid out before a building project starts.
 The aim of this activity plan is to give confidence that quality requirements will be fulfilled.
 We can put it simply, like this: